Joeri Rogelj: Research and impact

-Rogelj publishes on international climate agreements such as the Copenhagen Accord or the Paris Agreement, carbon budgets, emission pathways that limit global warming to 1.5 °C and 2 °C, net zero emissions targets, and linkages between climate, sustainable development, and justice.
+Rogelj works on the intersection between climate science, law and policy, and publishes on international climate agreements such as the Copenhagen Accord or the Paris Agreement, carbon budgets, emission pathways that limit global warming to 1.5 °C and 2 °C, net zero emissions targets, and linkages between climate, sustainable development, and justice.

 According to the International Science Council, he has pioneered "work on climate change scenarios [that] changed the global conversation around the feasibility of keeping global warming to 1.5°C in advance of the UN Paris Agreement" in 2015.

 He serves as a lead author on the annual Emissions Gap Reports from the United Nations Environment Programme (UNEP) that provide annual updates on the gap between country pledges and emission reductions necessary to meet the goals of the Paris Agreement.

 He was a contributing author to the 2013-2014 Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), a coordinating author of the 2018 IPCC Special Report on Global Warming of 1.5°C, and a lead author on the 2021 IPCC Sixth Assessment Report.

 In 2019, he served as a member of the Climate Science Advisory Group to the United Nations Secretary-General's Climate Action Summit.

 Since 2022, he serves on the "European Scientific Advisory Board on Climate Change" that provides independent scientific advice on EU measures, climate targets and indicative greenhouse gas budgets.

 Rogelj also provides scientific evidence for climate change litigation, for example, in support of "Children vs Climate Crisis" in which 16 children from across the world petition the UN Committee on the Rights of the Child to hold five of the world's leading economic powers accountable for inaction on the climate crisis.

 Awards and honours

+Rogelj was awarded an Honorary Doctorate by the Free University of Brussels (VUB) for "Science in Service of Humanity".
 Rogelj received the 2021 Early Career Scientist Award for Europe from the International Science Council (ISC) for the "exceptional impact" his research has had on international climate policy.
 In 2016, he received the inaugural Piers Sellers Award for "world leading solution-focused climate research" by the Priestley International Centre for Climate.
 In 2014, he received the ETH Medal for his outstanding PhD thesis and in 2010 the Peccei Award for outstanding work by a young scientist.

-Rogelj is a Clarivate Web of Science Highly Cited Researcher in 2019 and 2020, recognizing the world's most influential researchers of the past decade, and was ranked 31st in The Reuters Hot List of the World's Top Climate Scientists.
+Rogelj is a Clarivate Web of Science Highly Cited Researcher recognizing the world's most influential researchers of the past decade, and was ranked 31st in The Reuters Hot List of the World's Top Climate Scientists.